Skip to main content

 Sources & Methodology

 Methodology: SHE Smart Kitchen Value Score — Formula: ((AutoDepth × 0.25) + (PresetQuality × 0.20) + (TimeSaved × 0.20) + (BuildDurability × 0.20) + (AppReliability × 0.15)) × 10 ÷ (Price ÷ Lifespan).
-Factors: AutoDepth: Depth of automation features — remote start, scheduling, recipe integration scored 0-10 from named expert reviewers. | PresetQuality: Usefulness of built-in presets — accuracy, completeness, app-synced updates normalized 0-10 from Wirecutter, CNET, and Tom's Guide review data. | TimeSaved: Weekly time savings versus manual cooking equivalent, from Wirecutter user data and expert reviewer estimates. | BuildDurability: Long-term reliability rating from expert failure-rate data plus owner review signals normalized 0-10. | AppReliability: App and Wi-Fi connectivity stability composite from Reddit sentiment plus expert reviewer consistency scores.
+Factors: AutoDepth: Depth of automation features — remote start, scheduling, recipe integration scored 0-10 from named expert reviewers. | PresetQuality: Usefulness of built-in presets — accuracy, completeness, app-synced updates normalized 0-10 from Wirecutter, CNET, and Serious Eats review data. | TimeSaved: Weekly time savings versus manual cooking equivalent, from expert reviewer estimates and owner reports. | BuildDurability: Long-term reliability rating from expert failure-rate data plus owner review signals normalized 0-10. | AppReliability: App and Wi-Fi connectivity stability composite from Reddit sentiment plus expert reviewer consistency scores.

 Expert review sources used in this analysis: